Shell shock: Cowardice

 Some men with shell shock were put on trial, and even executed, for military crimes including desertion and cowardice, although executions of soldiers in the British Army were not commonplace.
 Of 240,000 courts martial and 3080 death sentences handed down, only 346 cases saw the sentence carried out.
-In total, 266 British soldiers were executed for "Desertion", 18 for "Cowardice", 7 for "Quitting a post without authority", 5 for "Disobedience to a lawful command", and 2 for "Casting away arms".
+In total, 268 British soldiers were executed for "Desertion", 18 for "Cowardice", 7 for "Quitting a post without authority", 5 for "Disobedience to a lawful command", and 2 for "Casting away arms".
 On 7 November 2006, the government of the United Kingdom gave them all a posthumous conditional pardon.

 While it was recognized that the stresses of war could cause men to break down, a lasting episode was likely to be seen as symptomatic of an underlying lack of character, while long-term trouble was disregarded as a cowardice and weakness of mind by military leadership.
 For instance, in his testimony to the post-war Royal Commission examining shell shock, Lord Gort said that shell shock was a weakness and was not found in "good" units.
 The continued pressure to avoid medical recognition of shell shock meant that it was not, in itself, considered an admissible defense.

 Although some doctors or medics did try to cure soldiers' shell shock, it was first done in a brutal way.
-Doctors would provide electric shock to soldiers in hopes that it would shock them back to their normal, heroic, pre-war selves.
+Doctors would inflict electric shock on soldiers in hopes that it would shock them back to their normal, heroic, pre-war selves.
 While illustrating cases of mutism in his book Hysterical Disorders of Warfare, therapist Lewis Yealland describes a patient who had, over the course of nine months, been subjected unsuccessfully to numerous treatments for his mutism; these included strong application of electricity to his throat, lit cigarette ends applied to the tip of his tongue, and "hot plates" placed in the back of his mouth.

 Many soldiers and officers had some level of fear, but many chose to hide this in order to keep up their appearances.
 But as shell shock continued to become a talked about subject, soldiers started opening up about their fears.